 Nothing could be more banal, a mere pretext to launch into action, and that's okay because the plot in this type of games is not necessary to be a strong point, but an enrichment.
 The tutorial in intent is with few frills, very direct and immediate, perhaps too much.
 The game HUD is full of bars, numbers and information that you will be able to fully understand only after a few hours, making the initial approach rather confusing.
 The combat system is much simpler and easier to understand, requiring very little time to master.
-Few basic commands, divisible into simple attacks, special attacks, support attacks, group attacks and change of party leader.
-This minimalism I think is one of the strengths of the title, allowing its use even to those who do not have too much desire to devote their time to statistics and numbers, making the game little overwhelming to neophytes of the genre.
-This does not mean that the title cannot attract even veterans to itself, because the RPG components combined with the innumerable calculations of the percentages can also offer them a fair amount of entertainment.
-And I also launched myself into these calculations to analyze the actual effectiveness of the different damage or defense modifiers.
-These variables are not airborne and work well, increasing damage against different types of monsters and reducing damage suffered by certain types of attacks.
-But we immediately realize that it is not worth so much to waste time, given that the enemies in almost all cases will be simple cannon fodder, as already mentioned musou.
+Few basic commands, divisible into simple attacks, special attacks, support attacks, group attacks and changing the party leader.
+I believe this minimalism is one of the strengths of the title, allowing it to be enjoyed even by those who do not have too much desire to dedicate their time to statistics and numbers, making the game not overwhelming for newcomers to the genre.
+This is not to say that the title cannot attract even veterans to itself, because the RPG components combined with the countless percentage calculations can offer them some decent entertainment too.
+And I too have launched into these calculations to analyze the actual effectiveness of the various damage or defense modifiers.
+These variables are not far-fetched and work, increasing the damage against different types of monsters and reducing the damage suffered by certain types of attacks.
+But you quickly realize that it's not so much worth wasting time on, given that the enemies in almost all cases will be simple cannon fodder, as already mentioned musou.
 It creates a certain sense of fulfillment in devastating everything that intrudes on its path, but this makes some of the mechanics that should push the title to acquire a distinct personality superfluous.
 This is not necessarily a defect, but the admirers of mathematics applied to video games, among the main fans of titles of this genre, find an exercise of skill that is effective but an end in itself.

 Different adventures for different teams